codimoc/secret-wallet/README.md

 ## <a id="concepts"></a>Concepts
 The basic unit of information stored on the remote DB is a **secret**.
-Each secret is identified by a pair of keys, domain and access:
+Each secret is identified by a pair of two keys, the domain key and the access key:
-*   **domain**: the principal context of that secret, _e.g_ the name of a service provider for which we need to store some access credentials,
+*   **domain**: it is the principal context of that secret, _e.g_ the name of a service provider for which some access credentials are needed.
-*   **access**: a sub-context of _domain_; for example if the main domain is a utility provider which provides both a gas and electricity accounts, we might have two secrets with the same domain but different accesses.
-This separation of domain and access facilitates queries to the DB, since we might want to know all accesses for a given domain, or all the available domains in the wallet.
+*   **access**: it is a sub-context of the _domain_; for example if the main domain is a utility provider providing both a gas and electricity accounts, we might have two secrets with the same domain but different accesses.
+This separation of domain and access facilitates queries to the DB, since we might want to know all the accesses for a given domain, or all the available domains in the wallet.

 Each secret contains three nullable items of data:
 *   **uid**: the user id, or the login credential for that secret.
 This is stored as an encrypted value,
-*   **pwd**: the password required to login in the account with the given user id, _e.g._ the user id and passoword for an online shopping account.
+*   **pwd**: the password required to login in the account with the given user id, for example the user id and password for an online shopping account.
-This passoword-data is also stored encrypted at the source (from tthe local client),
+This password-data is also stored encrypted at the source (from the local client),
 *   **info**: a map of extra information regarding this secret.
-This meta-data is open-ended, in the sense that anything can go into this dictionary, and it is stored as a json dictionary, with keys unencrypted and values encrypted.
-For example, if the secret refers to a shopping account, this meta-data could be as follows:
+This meta-data is open-ended, in the sense that anything can go into this dictionary, and it is stored as a json dictionary, with keys not encrypted and values encrypted.
+For example, if the secret refers to a shopping account, the map could be as follows:

     {'telephone' : 1234,